psanders/fonoster/README.md

 * GCloud SDK
 * Berks

-To run the infrastructure in your local environment you must "drop" the following files inside the '/tmp' of your host:

-- webui.xml -> /tmp/
-- webui.jar -> /tmp/
-- voice-fat.jar -> /tmp/
-- rest.xml -> /tmp/
-- rest.jar -> /tmp/
-- resources -> /tmp/static

-> The app will be running on http://localhost:8080

-## Environmental Variables
+## ENVs Variables

-All of the containers are loosely couple.
-They connect to each other via exposed services.
+Containers are loosely couple.
+They connect to each other via exposed APIs or ports.
 The following environment variables can be use to replace the defaults:

 1. The environment 'ASTIVED_HOST' and 'ASTIVED_PORT' are use by fnast
 2. The MANAGER_HOST, MANAGER_PORT, DB_HOST and DB_PORT are use by fnapp to point to those services
-3. If the environment FONOSTER_ENV is found to be equal than 'dev' the database will be populated with test data
+3. If the environment FONOSTER_ENV is found to be equal than 'dev' the database will be boostraped with some test data

 ### Pushing the images to the Cloud